Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 ### 1 ─ Download dependencies and Install

-- If gcc is not installed on your computer, run these commands because the `makefile` will use gcc as compiler.
+- If GCC is not installed on your computer, run these commands, as the `makefile` requires GCC as the compiler.

 ```bash
 $ sudo apt update